Creature Technology Peter Luscombe Prize

 Eligibility / selection criteria

-- at the time of application, be enrolled in a Higher Education degree (Bachelors, Masters, Higher Degree by Research on any campus (including Hawthorn, Croydon, Wantirna, Melbourne (CBD), NICA).
-The recipient may be a student or a graduate at the time the project or travel is undertaken.
+- The recipient may be a student or a graduate at the time the project or travel is undertaken.

-- provide evidence of Credit average (undergraduate/postgraduate) or satisfactory progress (Higher Degrees by Research) in your current course of study.
+- Achieved a credit average or higher (undergraduate/postgraduate) or demonstrate satisfactory progress (Higher Degrees by Research) in your current course of study.

 - evidence of passion for mechatronics, or engineering, or product design, or puppetry, or other creative pursuits (making, inventing, creating);